AcceleratedCloud/SDSoC/Gaussian NaiveBayes/readme.md

 The code provided in this folder is a C-based implementation for NaiveBayes Training an d Prediction, optimised for ZED board, and is a case study of FPGA-Accelerated Machine Learning.

-### Testing Logistic Regression example in Hardware
+### Testing Gaussian Naive Bayes example in Hardware
 The C source files are provided here without project files, but they contain HLS/SDS directives specific to Xilinx SDSoC.

 `!The code of the hardware function is not fully annotated and contains only interface directives.!`